Java logging with Fluent Bit and Elasticsearch

 With Fluent Bit’s powerful parser plugin, it’s possible to extract structured data from log messages and store it in various data stores.
 This allows for more efficient analysis and querying of log data, making Fluent Bit an essential component of any logging pipeline.

-To learn more about Fluent Bit, check out visit Fluent Bit Academy, your destination for best practices and how-to’s on advanced processing, routing, and all things Fluent Bit.
+To learn more about Fluent Bit, check out Fluent Bit Academy, your destination for best practices and how-to’s on advanced processing, routing, and all things Fluent Bit.
 Here’s a sample of what you can find there:

 Simplify your log pipeline management